Krishna-devk/Resume-Parser/README.md

 📄 AI-Powered Resume Parser
 An intelligent web application that transforms unstructured resume documents into clean, structured JSON data using the power of Large Language Models.

-Table of Contents
-Overview

-Features

-Tech Stack

-Live Demo / Screenshot

-Setup and Installation

-How to Run

-How It Works

-Future Improvements

 Overview
 In the world of recruitment, manually sifting through hundreds of resumes is a time-consuming, repetitive, and often biased process.
 This project offers a modern solution by leveraging AI to automate the initial screening stages.